 The Tailby Society

-The Tailby Society is the alumni society for the Department of Chemical and Process Engineering (CPE).
-It is named after Professor Russell Tailby who was the first Head of Department between 1947 and 1981 and the first meeting took place on 17 January 2017.
+The Tailby Society is the alumni society for our Department.
+It is named in honour of Professor Russell Tailby who was the first Head of Department between 1947 and 1981 and the first meeting took place on 17 January 2017.

 - To connect our graduates with each other and the Department

 - To help our graduates develop their careers

 - To engage with our graduates so that the Department becomes a home they can always come back to

 - Building on our international reputation.

 Professor Russell Tailby